 We offer a company pension in the form of deferred compensation.
-This applies to the Executive Board as well as to senior management.
-We provide our remaining employees with either a pension plan that participates in a pension fund or a suitable pension plan.
+This applies to the Executive Board as well as to the entire management.
+We provide our remaining employees with either a retirement benefit plan in the form of a membership in a retirement fund (today's standard) or a suitable retirement plan (old cases).